Dekmantel | Sustainability

 The aim of our waste management plan is to further minimize our environmental footprint by targeting all raw materials, including plastics, energy, wood, metal, paper, scenery, packaging materials and food and drinks in our food court.
 Besides our main priority of waste separation and reduction of plastic disposables, we are tackling the following issues:

 • Monitor, report and optimize: we’re mapping out incoming and outgoing material flows in resource reports for next year’s events, giving us more insight into main impact areas and how to improve upon these.
-For instance, the impact of facilities can be monitored more efficiently, and adjusted where necessary.
-Taking these insights into account in initial decisions on the types of (decoration) materials, packaging options and the supply of disposables, will ultimately aid our mission of reducing waste.
+For instance, the impact of facilities can be monitored more efficiently and adjusted where necessary.
+Since 2022, our resource management operations have grown significantly.
+Each year, we evaluate what worked and what didn’t, and we sit down with key partners – such as our waste and bar subcontractors – to close the gaps.
+This approach has already led to a 20% reduction in general waste as opposed to previous editions.
+Taking these insights into account in early decisions on the types of (decoration) materials, packaging options, and the supply of disposables ultimately helps us to reduce waste even further.

 • Reduce energy consumption: in 2016, we organized the first major festival in the Netherlands with a completely climate-neutral energy supply through the use of 100% renewable biofuel, and we didn’t stop there.
 We achieved a reduction of 47% of our energy consumption within the first year of the smart power plan that we set up in collaboration with ZAP concepts, and we’re determined to invest in further improvements, such as a fixed power grid at het Twiske.